Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Conclusion

 \section{Conclusion}

-To summarize, we find that differentially-private content recommendation via randomized algorithms can achieve reasonable utility at intermediate levels of epsilon (e.g., $\epsilon=5$).
-Paired with a hybrid DP measurement approach, the total privacy loss of the system could be reduced while maintaining the same utility and, importantly, allowing for precise measurement.
+To summarize, we find that precise measurement of impression events for payment in personalized recommendation settings is possible while maintaining strong differential privacy guarantees on user data.
+The randomized algorithms we considered can achieve reasonable utility at intermediate levels of epsilon (e.g., $\epsilon=5$).
+Paired with a shuffling approach to ensure that impression events cannot be linked to individual users, the total privacy loss of the system could be reduced while meeting the business need of precise measurement in aggregate.
 For the datasets we studied, RR was found to outperform SNM at relevant privacy levels.
-However, we also found the relative performance to be heavily dependent on score distribution, the presence of informative public scores, and the number of choices available in the personalized ranking stage.
+However, we also demonstrated (Appendix \ref{snm-vs-rr}) that their relative performance is situational, depending on the private score distribution, the presence of informative public scores, and the number of choices available in the personalized ranking stage.
 Therefore, we recommend considering both algorithms when approaching a new application.